 Ultimately, the key to understanding this discussion is in understanding what it means to be “sovereign”.
 Sovereignty does not come merely from government mandate.
 Sovereignty is an economic status earned by economies who produce productive output and leverage that output into policy flexibility.
 We can think of governments much like corporations in the sense that they leverage the capital that their productive resources mobilize.
 They are solvent as long as an outside entity is willing to hold their liabilities.
 Governments are unusual because they establish the rules of the game and do not willingly default on themselves.
 But while insolvency looks different for a government we should not confuse it to mean that there is no financial constraint on a currency issuer because, by the time that insolvency is unfolding it has likely lost its sovereignty for reasons that will only be known after the fact.

 Of course, it’s important to understand the difference between insolvency in financial terms and real terms.
 When a government is undergoing a high inflation it is insolvent in the sense that people do not want to hold the financial assets denominated in that inflating currency.
-Insolvency is a literal lack of funding.
+Insolvency is a literal lack of money to fund spending.
 The cause of these episodes are quite different and many people in the mainstream media misunderstand an inflation insolvency for a financial insolvency.
 We would all be better served if this line of thinking was clarified so that policy could be enacted in a manner that is consistent with the true constraints of the specific economy in which those policies are being implemented.

 * Sovereignty is a slippery term and a concept that exists on a scale (see below for instance).
 Some countries have higher degrees of sovereignty than others and it can be a fleeting concept if an economy is mismanaged.
 I prefer the term “contingent currency issuer” to emphasize the dynamic nature of money issuance.